how to make DIY tassel sandals…

 And I’m that kinda gal.
 I wasn’t always this way.
 Fashion-loving?
 Always.
 Thrifty?
 Not so much.

 I’ve only embraced thriftiness because I had to.
 I was dragged into my first thrifty-club meeting kicking and screaming and pleading to go back to the flushing-money-down-the-toilet meeting.
-I didn’t like thriftiness.
+Thriftiness?
+Bleh.
 I liked spend-thriftiness.
-I enjoyed whatever was the opposite of budget-savvy.
+The opposite of budget-savvy, that was my bag.
 It was more like being budget-blindfolded.